robinmonjo/coincoin/apps/token/README.md

 20
 ```

-The `free_tokens/1` call write a particular transaction into the blockchain (more details below), that gives tokens to a node.
+The `free_tokens/1` function writes a particular transaction into the blockchain, that gives tokens to the calling node.

 Now that tokens are in the system, we can start exchanging it between the nodes of our network using the `send/2` API: